The Slaughter Yard: Plot

-We are in Buenos Aires during the regime of dictator Juan Manuel de Rosas: his reign of terror.
-There has been a shortage of meat.
-Fifty steers are ordered to be slaughtered, though it is Lent when meat is forbidden to Catholics: the corrupt, Rosas-upholding clergy have given many dispensations.
+We are in Buenos Aires during dictator Juan Manuel de Rosas' reign of terror.
+It is Lent when meat is forbidden to Catholics.
+Nevertheless, fifty steers are ordered to be slaughtered: the corrupt, Rosas-upholding clergy have given many dispensations.

-The lowness and brutality of the slaughter yard are described.
+The squalor and brutality of the slaughter yard are described.
 There is glutinous mud.
 There are rats, dogs, seagulls and low humans disputing over scraps of offal.
 In what may have symbolic significance, one animal of the fifty proves to be an intact bull: instead of going tamely to slaughter, he fiercely resists.
 A child is accidentally decapitated.

 A young man dressed according to the conventions of the proscribed Unitario political party rides by.
 (It is never explained why.
 To dress thus is blatantly illegal, and the denizens of the slaughter yard are fanatical Rosas supporters.
 Some critics have described the story as a dream sequence.)

 The crowd seizes the young man and is about to cut his throat.
 But the Slaughter Yard Judge, who enjoys absolute power in this, his little domain, orders him to be taken for interrogation.
 The defiant protagonist hurls imprecations at the crowd.
 The Judge orders him to be stripped and tied to a table.
 We are given to understand that the young man is about to be sodomised with a rod (verga) or a corncob (Spanish mazorca, also the nickname of Rosas' parapolice thugs).
 In a paroxysm of rage the young man bursts a blood vessel and dies.
 "Poor devil: we only wanted to amuse ourselves and he took it too seriously" says the Judge "with a tiger frown".